ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing_integration.rst

 Other configuration for Cloud Tests
 ===================================

-In order to run some tests, you must provide access credentials in a file named ``cloud-config-aws.yml`` or ``cloud-config-cs.ini`` in the test/integration directory.
-Corresponding .template files are available for for syntax help.
-The newer AWS tests now use the file test/integration/cloud-config-aws.yml
+To run some tests, you must provide access credentials in a file named ``cloud-config-aws.yml`` or ``cloud-config-cs.ini`` in the test/integration directory.
+Corresponding ``.template`` files are available for syntax help.
+The newer AWS tests now use the file ``test/integration/cloud-config-aws.yml``.

 IAM policies for AWS
 ====================

 Ansible needs fairly wide ranging powers to run the tests in an AWS account.
-This rights can be provided to a dedicated user.
+These rights can be provided to a dedicated user.
 These need to be configured before running the test.

 testing-policies
 ----------------

 The GitHub repository `mattclay/aws-terminator <https://github.com/mattclay/aws-terminator/>`_
-contains two sets of policies used for all existing AWS module integratoin tests.
+contains two sets of policies used for all existing AWS module integration tests.
 The `hacking/aws_config/setup_iam.yml` playbook can be used to setup two groups:

   - `ansible-integration-ci` will have the policies applied necessary to run any